I’ve spent some time raving about Slovenia’s disproportional share of natural beauty in several other posts, but I’ve saved the best for last.

 The most well-known and breathtaking parts of the Julian Alps include the 50 hairpin turns and climbs of the Vršič Pass and the clear, blue Soča River, through the town of Bovec.
 The route we took on this occasion was a bit different, as we were doing a fairly fast drive through from Ljubljana to Trieste to meet a train (and our friend had to turn around and drive back to Ljubljana before it got dark).
 Because we were pressed for time, we didn’t stop and explore much or hike at all, but there are tons of hiking options and lots of both natural and historic sites to stop at.

 Seeing the Julian Alps is very flexible.
 You can do it as a round-trip day from a base in Ljubljana, as a through-trip to or from Trieste, or between Ljubljana and Austria, northern Croatia, or other parts of northern Italy.
 You also could spend a couple days driving the area and hiking, stopping to experience various suspension bridges, waterfalls, and more.

 We were lucky and had gorgeous weather for the drive.
-Despite good highway infrastructure, driving through the mountain passes here can still be quite treacherous.
+Despite good highway infrastructure, driving through the mountain passes here can still be quite treacherous, and I recommend choosing a nice day due to both safety and visibility considerations.
 We set off from Ljubljana fairly early so we could take our time and enjoy the scenery.